cogtoolslab/graphical_conventions_cogsci19/experiments/README.md

 - What's new:
   - Added `useSubmitButton` flag in `game.core.js`
-    - When set to true, the Sketcher must click the Submit button when they are done drawing for the Viewer to be able to see their drawing, so that the Viewer is not able to interrupt the Sketcher's drawing
+    - When set to `true`, the Sketcher must click the Submit button when they are done drawing for the Viewer to be able to see their drawing, so that the Viewer is not able to interrupt the Sketcher's drawing.
+    - 30-second time limit in the speed bonus system still applies to the time taken since the Sketcher begins drawing until the Viewer selects an object

 ### 1.2